 Home learning refers to any learning activity that pupils are asked to do outside lesson time, either on their own, or with parents/carers.
 It offers a valuable, ongoing opportunity for parents to support their child's learning.
 As children spend approximately 15% of their life at school and 85% of their life at home, it is essential that they are assisted to see learning as something that happens both at school and at home.

 We strongly encourage the setting up of a regular routine so that children can establish a reading habit.
 Each child is given a Reading Journal, and we ask parents to write a short comment in this book each time they hear their child read.
-More experienced readers in Year 2 are expected to write some of their own comments.

 Other partnership activities could involve short exercises of a varied nature which parents can do together with their child in the home environment.
 These might include playing simple board games, telling a story using story props, practising handwriting, drawing together, learning basic number facts, and any other practical experience related to the child's immediate environment.
 These activities provide an important and valuable opportunity for children to talk about what they are learning to an interested adult, and to practise key skills in a supportive environment.